Understanding Lactation and Insurance Coverage

 • Before your visit:

-• Call your insurance to ask about coverage.
-My NPI is 1205245537.
-For out-of-network visits, I typically use diagnosis codes Z39.1 and procedure code S9443 (again see below for Aetna).
-If they don’t cover S9443 to my full rate (see main FAQ page), ask about their coverage for the codes 99404 and/or 99204.
+• For out-of-network visits, I typically use diagnosis code Z39.1 and procedure code S9443 for the full value of the visit.
+If they say they won’t cover S9443 up to my full rate (see FAQ page for those amounts), ask about their coverage for codes 99404 and/or 99204.

-• Things to watch out for:
+• Red-flags to watch out for:

 • If you submit your claim and it’s not covered:

-• Baby's coverage varies:
+• Baby's coverage varies for a few reasons:

 • HMO plans may require referrals from both the parent's and baby's healthcare providers for full coverage.
+Without the referral co-pays or co-insurances are likely to be triggered.

 • Certain plans, like the Princeton Student plan or NJ hospital-based plans, may deny specific codes normally covered by Aetna.